-MATH 80 Elementary Algebra
+MATH 080 Elementary Algebra

 Arithmetic review; scientific notation; algebraic operations; factoring; solving linear and quadratic relations; absolute value; Pythagorean theorem; coordinate geometry; graphing lines and parabolas; relevant word problems.
 Course offered on a pass/fail basis.
-(Note: This course does not count towards satisfying the requirement "one year of college mathematics".)
+This course may not be used to satisfy any degree requirement.

-MATH 90 Introduction to College Mathematics
+MATH 090 Introduction to College Mathematics

 Algebra review; basic function concepts; lines, systems of linear equations, and linear functions; quadratic functions; polynomial and rational functions; exponential functions and logarithms; trigonometry and trigonometric functions; applications to problems in business and the sciences.
+This course may not be taken for elective credit.
+Prerequisite: MATH 080.